Delivered by Amanda Gorman

 This inauguration poem is selected for the list of my favorite talks and speeches that I found interesting and insightful, yet not widely known.
 The Hill We Climb is the first on the list.

 The young poet Amanda Gorman took the stage at the inauguration of Joe Biden earlier this month.
 She delivered her poem “The Hill We Climb”, and as befits a good storyteller she found a way to communicate a powerful message of unity and togetherness that reached not only the U.S., but far across the globe.
+ABC News is the copyright owner of this talk and the original video is featured above.
 Read the transcript of the full poem below.

 A message of Hope and Unity

 Biden and Amanda Gorman have some odd similarities; as a child Biden was a stutterer.
 Until recently Gorman could not pronounce certain sounds and letters.
 Biden became president, Amanda the youngest poet to perform and read at a presidential inauguration at 22 years old.
 The message that she shared is one of hope and unity in times that we probably need it more than ever.
 Gorman shared with CBS This Morning: “I wanted it to be a message of hope and unity.
 And I think that Wednesday for me really just underscored how much that was needed, but to not turn a blind eye to the cracks that really need to be filled.”

 Gorman shared her preparation routine ahead of the address.
 “Whenever I perform is I say a mantra to myself, which is ‘I’m the daughter of Black writers.
 We’re descended from freedom fighters who broke through chains and changed the world.
 They call me.’
 And that is the way in which I prepare myself for the duty that needs to get done,” she told CBS This Morning.
 Read the transcript of The Hill We Climb by Amanda Gorman down below.